rubyDoomsday/rubydoomsday.github.io/work/data_engineering/_posts/2024-03-16-defining-data-boundaries.md

 # Purpose

 The traditional boundaries between data engineering and software engineering have become increasingly blurred.
+Integrating data in the past required bespoke API integration with transformation logic before it even landed inside a companies ecosystem.
+Today we have a plethroa of cloud infrastructure and resources to manage data in a far more composable way.
 It's now crucial to view the data warehouse and its surrounding infrastructure as a unified, deployable platform rather than disparate systems.
-However, in doing so this greatly increases the complexity in development of new and updating existing data assets.
-This is a similar problem encountered in the
-[majestic monolith](https://robertorodes.com/the-blog/the-majestic-monolith-demystified/) software architecture.
-In this post, we'll explore how to define the data warehouse and its boundaries to better support the data engineering process.
+However, in doing so this greatly increases the complexity in development of new and updating existing assets.
+This is a similar problem encountered in the [majestic monolith](https://robertorodes.com/the-blog/the-majestic-monolith-demystified/) software architecture.
+In this post, we'll explore how to define interfaces within the data warehouse to better support the data engineering process.

 ## Background